Use metric conversion factors to solve each of the following prob... | Channels for Pearson+

 Textbook Question

 Use metric conversion factors to solve each of the following problems: d.
-A jar contains 0.29 kg of olives.
-How many grams of olives are in the jar?
+A balloon has a volume of 3500 cm³.
+What is the volume in liters?

 Verified Solution